Install Mattermost Omnibus#

 Mattermost Omnibus packages the free, unlicensed Mattermost Enterprise version of Mattermost, a PostgreSQL database, and when required, NGINX as the application proxy.
 A custom CLI (mmomni) and ansible recipes link the components together and configures them.
 Mattermost Omnibus is only supported on Ubuntu distributions.

-Add the Mattermost PPA repositories
+Add the Mattermost PPA repositories#

-curl -o- https://deb.packages.mattermost.com/repo-setup.sh | sudo bash Copied to clipboard
+curl -o- https://deb.packages.mattermost.com/repo-setup.sh | sudo bash

 This command configures the repositories needed for a PostgreSQL database, configures an NGINX web server to act as a proxy, configures certbot to issue and renew the SSL certificate, and configures the Mattermost Omnibus repository so that you can run the install command.

-Install Mattermost Omnibus
+Install Mattermost Omnibus#

 In a terminal window, run the following command to install Omnibus.

-sudo apt install mattermost-omnibus -y Copied to clipboard
+sudo apt install mattermost-omnibus -y

 Note